AS FEATURED IN

 The Cielo Difference

-Cielo facilities can transform most household and industrial waste that currently goes to landfill into valuable diesel fuel.
-Our facilities operate with virtually no emissions and we can help greatly reduce methane emissions from landfills, as well as reduce reliance on imported biofuels made from agricultural products.
+Cielo facilities can transform most household and industrial waste that currently goes to landfill into valuable fuel.
+Our facilities will be designed to operate with virtually no emissions and we can help greatly reduce methane emissions from landfills, as well as reduce reliance on imported biofuels made from agricultural products.

 Cielo is headquartered in Red Deer, Bridgeview Place II Suite #115, 5114 – 58 Street, T4N 2L8.
 Please note the Vancouver address is for the legal office. #610 – 475 West Georgia Street, Vancouver BC V6B 4M9